arfc/rollo/docs/source/theory.rst

 nuclear reactor design.
 **ROLLO** uses the `DEAP <https://deap.readthedocs.io/en/master/>`_ python package to drive the evolutionary algorithm optimization process.
-**ROLLO**is nuclear code-agnostic and does not have dependencies on any nuclear software.
+**ROLLO** is nuclear code-agnostic and does not have dependencies on any nuclear software.

-This flowchart outlines ROLLO's evolutionary algorithm optimization process and how the nuclear evaluation software fits in it.
+This flowchart outlines **ROLLO**'s evolutionary algorithm optimization process and how the nuclear evaluation software fits in it.

 .. image:: pics/rollo-flowchart.png